freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Wordpress offers an easy-to-use solution for both web developers and non-web developers alike to create a site.

 Just a few advantages of WordPress:
+* WordPress themes make it possible for non-designers to create a customized website
 * Users are able to manage their Wordpress webpage from any computer
 * Has a blog built-in and ready to go whenever applicable.
 * Has plugins, which extend functionality to WordPress sites.

+While free themes offer a range of beautiful designs, WordPress premium themes for web projects beyond the basics may cost between $10 to $200 with an average around $59.
+Also, most plugins are available in free or premium versions.

-Whether its page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.
+Whether it's page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.

 ### More Information